drdna/StarshipElements/README.md

 # A repository of methods and codes for analyzing Starship Transposons in *Pyricularia oryzae*

-# Characterization of 5s rRNA gene targets
+# Characterization of 5s rRNA gene targets (Brianna)

 ## Retrieving 5S rRNA genes plus flanks